 Managed care is a method of delivering health care through a system of network providers.
-There are differences in the premiums and co-payment amounts among the managed care health plans offered; however, these plans provide comprehensive medical benefits at lower out-of-pocket cost by utilizing network providers.
-Managed care health plans coordinate all aspects of a Plan Participant’s health care including medical, prescription drugs and behavioral health services.
-An annual $50 prescription deductible is applied for each individual covered on the plan each plan year.
+The State's managed care plans include Health Maintenance Organizations (HMOs) and Open Access Plans (OAPs).
+There are differences in the premiums and copayment amounts among the managed care health plans offered; however, these plans provide comprehensive medical benefits at lower out-of-pocket cost by utilizing network providers.
+Managed care health plans coordinate all aspects of a plan participant’s healthcare including medical, prescription drugs and behavioral health services.
+An annual $75 prescription deductible is applied for each individual covered on the plan each plan year.
+Effective July 1, 2014, the annual prescription deductible will be $100 per plan participant.

 Members who enroll in a managed care health plan must select a Primary Care Physician or Provider (PCP) from the managed care health plan provider directory or website.
 Always contact the physician’s office or managed care health plan administrator to find out if the PCP is accepting new patients.
 Special attention should be given to these participating physicians and hospitals, which Members are required to use for maximum benefits.